“Wait... no fruit?? No way can I do this diet!”

-Our Keto Snack Mixes make it super easy to eat your fruit – and stay full for hours on end.
+Our Crunchy Cheese Mixes make it super easy to eat your fruit – and stay full for hours on end.

 You don’t need to feel limited on keto.
 A whole category you were told to avoid – fruits – can give you the enjoyment and nutrition you’ve been missing.

 You just have to know which fruit to look for, and how to portion effectively.

 You might even find you feel better with fruit added in moderation.
 And no doubt your taste buds will thank you for it.

 Ben & Brandon

 Disclaimer: This website provides general information and discussions about health, nutrition and related subjects.
 The information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 If you or any other person has a medical concern, you should consult with your health care provider or seek other professional medical treatment.
 Ben & Brandon are not doctors, registered dieticians or registered nutritionists.